usaid-cs/yesterday-i-learned/random.md

 - [One person in the world dies from suicide every 40 seconds](https://ourworldindata.org/suicide).
 That's actually not a lot, considering it is 30x that of terrorism, and 2x more than homocide.
 - [George Soros](https://en.wikipedia.org/wiki/George_Soros) donates over 80% of [his fuck money](https://www.scmp.com/news/china/economy/article/1906325/how-beijing-and-hong-kong-sent-billionaire-george-soros-packing) to [his own charity network](https://en.wikipedia.org/wiki/Open_Society_Foundations).
 - Unlike going from ethernet to WiFi, wireless charging is *less* convenient than wired charging.
 [It also suffers from a ~50% power loss](https://onezero.medium.com/wireless-charging-is-a-disaster-waiting-to-happen-48afdde70ed9?gi=sd) more than cabled, which itself suffers from power loss.
 "If all of a sudden, the 3 billion[-plus] smartphones that are in use, if all of them take 50% more power to charge, that adds up to a big amount.
 So it's a society-wide issue, not a personal issue." - guy talking about the environmental impact of wireless charging *if* it is widely used
 - Password max length of 128 ensures [attackers don't serve you megabytes of passwords](https://stackoverflow.com/a/56913823/1558430) to waste your computing cycles.
+A 128-character password can be cracked in... [no time](https://www.extremetech.com/extreme/173108-researchers-crack-the-worlds-toughest-encryption-by-listening-to-the-tiny-sounds-made-by-your-computers-cpu), in the right conditions.
 - Less than two days after MarcelVos publishes a video about (open) [Roller Coaster Tycoon 2 guests being stuck in a left-turning maze](https://www.youtube.com/watch?v=KVgoy_a_gWI), publishers pushed a fix, saying: ["This is just to mess up MarcelVos."](https://github.com/OpenRCT2/OpenRCT2/pull/12546)
 - It's one thing to fork this repo, it's another to [copy all the files and claim them as your own](https://github.com/nesalot/stuff-i-learn/commit/f38b7a31eff3f6da9b845d25434296bd1c52ad1b#diff-9879d6db96fd29134fc802214163b95a).
 Don't be [this guy](https://www.instagram.com/p/T_r_eLO5j_/) from Atlanta.
 - Google processes [63 000 searches per second](https://seotribunal.com/blog/google-stats-and-facts/).
 But if we suppose Google underestimated the number by 10 times (because that was in 2019 and it's 2020 now), then it takes only a 1.6-microsecond downtime to fail a search.